Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Abstract

 \section{Abstract}

-Data augmentation has been widely applied as an effective methodology to prevent over-fitting in particular when training very deep neural networks.
-The essential benefit comes from introducing additional priors in visual invariance, and thus generate images in different appearances but containing the same semantics.
-Recently, researchers proposed a few powerful data augmentation techniques which indeed improved accuracy, yet we notice that these methods have also caused a considerable gap between clean and augmented data.
-This paper revisits this problem from an analytical perspective, for which we estimate the upper-bound of testing loss using two terms, named empirical risk and generalization error, respectively.
-Data augmentation significantly reduces the generalization error, but meanwhile leads to a larger empirical risk, which can be alleviated by a simple algorithm, \textit{i.e.}, \textbf{using less-augmented data to refine the model trained on fully-augmented data}.
-We validate our approach on a few popular image classification datasets including CIFAR and ImageNet, and demonstrate consistent accuracy gain.
-We also conjecture that this simple strategy implies a generalized approach to circumvent local minima, which is of value to future research on model optimization.
+Data augmentation has been widely applied as an effective methodology to improve generalization in particular when training deep neural networks.
+Recently, researchers proposed a few intensive data augmentation techniques, which indeed improved accuracy, yet we notice that these methods augment data have also caused a considerable gap between clean and augmented data.
+In this paper, we revisit this problem from an analytical perspective, for which we estimate the upper-bound of expected risk using two terms, namely, empirical risk and generalization error, respectively.
+We develop an understanding of data augmentation as regularization, which highlights the major features.
+As a result, data augmentation significantly reduces the generalization error, but meanwhile leads to a slightly higher empirical risk.
+On the assumption that data augmentation helps models converge to a better region, the model can benefit from a lower empirical risk achieved by a simple method, \textit{i.e.}, \textbf{using less-augmented data to refine the model trained on fully-augmented data}.
+Our approach achieves consistent accuracy gain on a few standard image classification benchmarks, and the gain transfers to object detection.